I did blog in the past already about the Grid Infrastructure Management Repository Database (GIMR DB):

 INS-43100 error please check the space requirements for GIMR DB in Oracle Database 12.2 upfront as they have been increased drastically from Oracle 12.1 to Oracle 12.2., from roughly 5GB for a two-node cluster in Oracle 12.1 to 36GB for the same cluster in Oracle Database 12.2.

-Please see this presentation by the RAC team held at several User Group conferences and meetings:
+Furthermore please see this presentation by the RAC team held at several User Group conferences and meetings giving a lot of detail about GIMRDB: